Create and Connect to a PostgreSQL Database

 Wherever possible, connect to your database using its internal URL.
 Internal connection details are available on your database’s Info page in the Render Dashboard:

-In addition to viewing the individual details, you can view the combined internal URL (of the format postgres://USER:PASSWORD@INTERNAL_HOST:PORT/DATABASE).
+You can view individual details, along with the assembled internal URL (of the format postgresql://USER:PASSWORD@INTERNAL_HOST:PORT/DATABASE).
 Use whichever format your framework expects for database credentials.

-Tools and systems outside of Render can connect to your database via its external URL, available in the Render Dashboard:
+Tools and systems outside of Render can connect to your database via its external URL, available from its Info page in the Render Dashboard:

-Most database clients understand the external URL, which has the format postgres://USER:PASSWORD@EXTERNAL_HOST:PORT/DATABASE.
+Most database clients understand the external URL, which has the format postgresql://USER:PASSWORD@EXTERNAL_HOST:PORT/DATABASE.

 You can also run the provided PSQL Command directly in your terminal to start a psql session.